coreyja/whack-a-post/README.md

 ## Firefox Addon

-This was _just_ submitted to the Firefox Addon Site and pening review should be available shortly.
+This was _just_ submitted to the Firefox Addon Site and pending review should be available shortly.
 Here is the link that will go live once it gets approved: https://addons.mozilla.org/en-US/firefox/addon/whack-a-post/

 ### Install Manually (Unsigned)